 I started this article as a collection of tips for my fellow writers who ask me about having their own blog or website.
-I write and publish this website/blog, In Season, which focuses on learning about the natural world around you and in your backyard.
+I write and publish this website/blog, which focuses on learning about the natural world around you and in your backyard.

-I encourage all people with an interest the land and environment to blog and create informative websites on their region or topic of interest.
+I encourage all people with an interest in the land and environment to blog and create informative websites on their region or topic of interest.

 This is a really, really simple guide.
 No fancy stuff.